zappascout/devil_notes-sources/docs/notes_10_devil.md

 ###196
-==obscure late sixties to early seventies English musical outgrowth called the Canterbury Scene==: for anyone interested, Canterbury is a sleepy town on the southeast coast of England, close the nearest point to France, and beginning in the late sixties somehow produced a stream of extraordinary bands, among them Soft Machine, Caravan, Gong and Camel—essentially inventing Prog Rock.
+==obscure late sixties to early seventies English musical outgrowth called the Canterbury Scene==:
+For anyone interested, Canterbury is a sleepy town on the southeast coast of England, close to the nearest point to France, famous for the magnificent Canterbury Cathedral, HQ of the Anglican Church.
+Beginning in the late sixties it somehow produced a stream of extraordinary bands, among them Soft Machine, Caravan, Gong and Camel—essentially inventing Prog Rock.
 Good places to start are with Caravan's timeless *The Land of Grey and Pink*, or in